-According to the Samaritan version of Deuteronomy and a scroll fragment found at Qumran, the instruction where to build the altar is Mount Gerizim not Ebal.
-The mountain is sacred to the Samaritans who regard it, rather than Jerusalem’s Temple Mount on Mount Moria, as the location chosen by God for the Holy Temple (Make me a sanctuary and I will dwell among you – Exodus 25:8).
+Mount Gerizim is sacred to the Samaritans.
+According to the Samaritan version of Deuteronomy and a scroll fragment found at Qumran, God instructs the people to build the altar on Mount Gerizim not Ebal.
+According to the Samaritans God chose Mount Gerizim as the location for the Holy Temple, rather than the Temple Mount or Mount Moria in Jerusalem (Make me a sanctuary and I will dwell among you – Exodus 25:8).

 There are the remains of quite intricate mosaic floors in some of the areas.

 In 529CE, Emperor Justinian made Samaritanism illegal, extended the enclosure to the north (destroying the Samaritan temple to its foundations) and built a protective wall around it.

 According to Muslim tradition, the tomb of Sheikh Ghanem one of Salah al-Din’s commanders was built on the foundations of the northeastern tower.